 There are three vital components of a Personal Fall Arrest System (PFAS) to provide maximum fall protection and they begin with the letters A, B, and C—Anchor/Anchorage Point, Body Support, and a Connector.
 Selecting the proper ABCs is critical to create a safer environment and prevent severe injuries or even deaths at your workplace, especially when working from height.

-An anchor completes the workers fall arrest system, when attached to a suitable anchorage point.
-The best harness on the market attached to the best lanyard or self-retractable lifeline on the market even then will not arrest a fall if an unsuitable anchorage point is used.
+An anchor completes a fall arrest system when attached to a suitable anchorage point.
+The best harness on the market that is attached to the best lanyard or self-retractable lifeline will not arrest a fall with an unsuitable anchorage point.

 The Occupational Safety and Health Administration (OSHA) defines a safe anchorage point in Section 1910.66 (Appendix C) as follows: